Origen-SDK/rfcs/text/0000-register-bit-order.md

 So far, the only alternative is to force the data in the register to be reversed after writing, so that register reads produce the correct data by bit index.
+However, when printing the register to the screen, this workaround does not allow the register to display from MSB to LSB (bit 0 to bit 31) as desired.

 # Unresolved questions